-- 5.4.5 Table 5.6 shows that space in the 2 lay-bys was available throughout the survey period.
-Therefore, the 2 lay-bys in Star Street may be used for carrying out loading/unloading activities generated by the proposed comprehensive residential development. - 5.4.6 The refuse collection point ("RCP") in Star Street is the closest RCP to the proposed comprehensive residential development.
-Same as other residential buildings in MKT and Sau Wa Fong, the caretakers of the proposed comprehensive residential development will collect garbage from the flats and shops and move it to the RCP in late evening/early morning by trolley.
+- 5.4.3 Table 5.6 shows that space in the 2 lay-bys was available throughout the survey period.
+Although 10m out of 24m at K3 will be allocated for public disabled car parking space in the future, the time available for loading/unloading activities will decrease upon completion, K4 is available for loading/unloading activities for most of the time.
+Therefore, the lay-bys in Star Street may be used for carrying out loading/unloading activities generated by the proposed comprehensive residential development. - 5.4.4 To minimize the loading/unloading demand on public roads, the Applicant had obtained the support of the owner of the adjacent Hopewell Hotel for offering assistance to allow and enable loading/unloading through the internal transport facilities in Hopewell Hotel.
+In general, the owner of Hopewell Hotel will not prohibit future residents/occupiers of the proposed development from utilizing the carparking and/or loading and unloading facilities, and the access within Hopewell Hotel and Mall (Inland Lot No. 8715) for the operational needs of the proposed development.
+Also, the owner of Hopewell Hotel will offer assistance to alleviate and relieve any traffic congestion that occurs when residents/occupiers are moving-in and out the proposed development. - 5.4.5 The refuse collection point ("RCP") in Star Street is the closest RCP to the proposed comprehensive residential development.
+Same as other residential buildings in MKT and Sau Wa Fong, the management office of the proposed comprehensive residential development will collect garbage from the flats and shops all together and move it to the RCP by trolley.
+The refuse collection will be once per day which will be normally carried out at off-peak hours and it is expected that the disturbance to the public will be minimal.
 No direct access to the proposed comprehensive residential development for the garbage collection vehicle will be required.
 This refuse collection arrangement has been approved in both S12A and S16 of this proposed comprehensive residential development.